Virginia Adoption Reunion Registry and Open Adoption: What Families Need to Know

 In independent (parental placement) adoptions and domestic infant agency adoptions, open adoption discussions are common as part of the matching process.
 Birth parents increasingly request openness as a component of their adoption plan.

-How to structure an open adoption agreement: Even if not legally enforceable, a written contact agreement specifies the frequency, medium, and nature of contact.
+How to structure an open adoption agreement: A written contact agreement specifies the frequency, medium, and nature of contact.
+To make the agreement enforceable, ask the Circuit Court to approve it and incorporate it into the final order.
 Common terms include: frequency of photo/letter updates, whether visits will occur and how often, who initiates contact, what happens if one party moves, and how disputes will be handled (typically through the agency as mediator).
 Both parties sign the agreement at or before finalization.

 Private licensed agencies — including Bethany Christian Services, PATH (Paths for Families), and Children's Home Society of Virginia — typically have staff who facilitate open adoption agreement discussions and can serve as intermediaries if contact becomes strained post-placement.